bowenzhang2004/Password_Checker/README.md

 # Password_Checker
-By scripting with python, I have created a password checker that utilizes haveibeenpwned.com but makes the proccess way more secure.
+By scripting with python, I have created a password checker that utilizes haveibeenpwned.com but makes the process way more secure.